Who loves a 100% battery sign on your iPhone?

 8. Upgrade your iPhone to latest iOS version

-There are many additional improvements, fixes, and other such functions that come along with new updates.
+There are many additional improvements, fixes, and other such functions with new updates.

-Also for the security concern, many updates improve security protocols looking current cyber attack in mind.
+Also, many updates improve security protocols for the security concern by looking at current cyberattacks in mind.
 Also, the battery improving updates are there.

 Go to Settings> General> Software Update.